LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/00-explore.md

 You can view some basic information about the cluster:
 `kubectl cluster-info`{{execute}}

-And finally, make sure we've got available nodes in the cluster:
+And finally, make sure our cluster nodes are `Ready`:
 `kubectl get nodes`{{execute}}